byronpendason/byronpendason.github.io/young_penda.md

 "What I need to know is, how do I kill this ettin?"

 The witch walked over to a table with many things on it.
 She rifled through the things there and picked up a chainmail tunic.
 "At the behest of Wōden, I've been working on this for several weeks.
 The enchantments I've placed on it should render it impenetrable to his claws.
 But every hit on it, regardless of the source of that hit, will weaken the enchantments until, eventually, the enchantments will fail completely.
-This, along with Icel's seax, should give you everything you need to
+This, along with Icel's seax, should give you everything you need to fight Wāse and emerge victorious!"

 Penda took the tunic and examined it.
 Several subtle runic-like symbols were all over it, painted in only a slightly darker shade of gray than the tunic itself.
 "What do you mean, it *should* make it impenetrable?"